 What happens if I lie about how I use my van on my insurance policy?

-Giving your van insurer false information could backfire:
+Giving your van insurer false information could have serious consequences:

 If the insurer discovers you’ve misled them, they have the right to cancel the policy or charge you the correct policy price.

-If your insurer cancels your policy, you should declare this on any future applications.
-This could increase the van insurance prices you’re quoted.
+If your insurer cancels your policy, you must declare this on any future applications.
+This could also increase the van insurance prices you’re quoted.

-There are other ways to bring down the cost of your van insurance which are legitimate:
+There are other ways to bring down the cost of your van insurance that are legitimate: